 If you observe a wart on your dog, particularly on his feet or around his mouth, it’s probably best to see your vet.
 Papillomas are normally harmless but if they become infected, it’s best they are removed.

 It’s extremely common for dogs to start growing warts.
-Call us on 020 8977 3977 or pop in to our Teddington clinic for more information.
+Call us on 020 8977 3977 / 01932 229 900 or pop in to one of our clinics for more information.
 We’re always happy to check over the health of your dog.